Spring & Easter Market at Vörösmarty Square

 You can view other crafts in action during the “Open Workshop/Nyitott Műhely” events on weekends between 12.00 – 18.00.

-Each week new interactive programs based on folk traditions allow visitors to get an insight into forgotten crafts:
+Interactive programs based on folk traditions allow visitors to get an insight into forgotten crafts:

 - felt making